Spring Is In The Air—5 Tips To Get You On The Move Comfortably

 - Be sure to drink water before, during and after workouts so you are well-hydrated.
 Dehydration can cause muscle cramping and pain, among other symptoms, and can be dangerous.

 - No excuses.
 If your legs feel heavy, achy and painful due to varicose veins, or if embarrassment due to unsightly spider veins keeps you from strutting your stuff, give us a call.
-We’ll have your legs and feet feeling and looking better in no time.
+We’ll put a spring in your step and have your legs and feet feeling and looking better in no time.